davitkobalia/Library/README.txt

 To launch the application, you must specify the username and password of the datasource in the application.properties file.
-Turn on MySQL server and run the application using the LibraryApplication class.
+Turn on MySQL server,create schema create a schema named library and run the application using the LibraryApplication class.
 The user generated for authorization will have the username admin and password admin.